 Click below to view more information on that subject

-At The Hastings Academy there are students with a range of abilities.
+Our students have a range of abilities.
 “Gifted and Talented” is the term often applied to those young people who are achieving, or who have the potential to achieve, at a level significantly beyond the rest of their peer group.
-This refers to the upper end of the ability range in most classes/cohorts.
-We recognise that gifted and talented students are individuals, with their own unique strengths and weaknesses.
-To ensure that all individuals are challenged and engaged, we offer a whole host of opportunities for pupils; all pupils are encouraged to attend Challenge lectures and discover something new.
-We offer termly Challenge lectures and thus far we have had lectures on the ‘Human Body’, ‘The Warrior Gene’, ‘The History of the English language’ and many more.
-We encourage parents and our wider community to attend these lectures or deliver them.
-As well as this some pupils are encouraged to write an academic dissertation – Pride Dissertation.
-With the support of Villiers Park, and educational trust and Sixth Form students, pupils in Y7, 8 and 9 are supported in how to develop and write an academically.
+This refers to the upper end of the ability range in most classes or cohorts.
+We recognise that gifted and talented students are individuals with their own unique strengths and weaknesses.
+To ensure that all are challenged and engaged, we offer a whole host of opportunities for students.
+All are encouraged to continually discover something new.
+We offer termly Challenge Lectures, including topics such as the ‘Human Body’, ‘The Warrior Gene’, ‘The History of the English Language’.
+We encourage parents and our wider community to both deliver and attend these lectures.
+Some students are encouraged to write an academic “Pride Dissertation” and with the support of Villiers Park, the Educational Trust and Sixth Formers, students in Years 7, 8 and 9 are supported in developing the skills to write academically to a high level.

 All teaching and learning at the Academy is supported by our digital vision and students are encouraged to use digital devices in ways that enhance their learning and deepen understanding.

-We recognise that the development of pupils spiritually, morally, socially and culturally plays a significant part, not only in their ability to learn and achieve but in their ability to relate fully to and have the ability to access the world they live in.
+We recognise that students’ spiritual, moral, social and cultural development plays a significant part, not only in their ability to learn and achieve, but in their ability to relate fully to, and access the world in which we live.
 We therefore aim to provide an education that offers opportunities for students to explore and develop their own values, whilst recognising that those of others may differ from their own.

 Sex and Relationship Education (SRE) is lifelong learning about sex, sexuality, emotions, relationships, and sexual health.
 It involves acquiring information, developing skills and forming positive beliefs, values and attitudes.
 We aim to empower young people, build self-esteem, offer a positive and open view of sex and sexuality and support sexual self-awareness, mutual acceptance and respect.
 SRE is firmly rooted in the Academy’s Personal, Social, Citizenship, Health and Economic Education Framework and is also delivered as part of other curricular areas such as Science.
-In the PSCHE curriculum, SRE lessons focus more on the emotional aspects of development and relationships, although the physical aspects of puberty and reproduction are also included.
+In PSHE, SRE lessons focus more on the emotional aspects of development and relationships, although the physical aspects of puberty and reproduction are also included.
 The Science National Curriculum is delivered by staff in the science department.
 These lessons are more concerned with the physical aspects of development and reproduction, although the importance of relationships is not forgotten.